 What do you think about this ultrasounds software and its potential impacts?
 Share your opinions with us on Facebook and Google+.

-If you or someone you love has sustained a traumatic brain injury that may have been caused by someone else’s reckless or careless actions, contact a Columbia SC personal injury attorney at Chappell, Smith & Arden for clear answers about your recovery rights.
+If you or someone you love has sustained a traumatic brain injury that may have been caused by someone else’s reckless or careless actions, contact a Columbia SC personal injury lawyer at Chappell Smith & Arden, P.A. for clear answers about your recovery rights.
 Since 1993, our lawyers have been committed to protecting the rights of injured people and helping them succeed in their financial recovery.

-You can contact us by calling (800) 531-9780 or emailing us via the contact form on this page.
+You can contact us by calling 866-881-8623 or contact us online.
 When you contact us and set up a free, no obligations initial consult with one of our lawyers, you can find out more about your rights, as well as your best options for proceeding.

 From our six office locations throughout South Carolina, our attorneys provide the highest quality legal services to injured people and families in Columbia, Alken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout South Carolina.